xcodegirl/chore_picker/README.md

 - `chore_list_editor.py`: Add, edit, or delete chores in the JSON file using a user-friendly interface.
 - `generate_chore_schedule.py`: Generate a fair, balanced schedule for all people, assigning daily, weekly, and monthly chores.
 - `generate_chore_schedule_html.py`: Create a full, color-coded HTML table of the entire schedule for all people and days.
-- `generate_chore_day_person_html.py`: Generate an HTML page showing all chores assigned to a single person for a specific week and day.
 - `chore_day_person_view.html`: Web-based viewer for per-person, per-day schedule lookup.
 - `chore_data.json`: The data file containing all chores, organized by category.